quark-engine/quark-engine/docs/source/quark_script.rst

 Detect CWE-921 in Android Application (ovaa.apk)
 ----------------------------------------------------

-This scenario seeks to find the **unsecured storage mechanism of data** in the APK file.
+This scenario seeks to find the **unsecured storage mechanism of sensitive data** in the APK file.

 CWE-921 Storage of Sensitive Data in a Mechanism without Access Control
 ========================================================================